<xlsx>

 Example: Specifying render options via <widget> element

-Note: When the attribute is specified to the <widget>, it must begin with the prefix xlsx_.
+grid widget is the default color.<widget>, it must begin with the prefix

 <dynamic>